 DHL Express taking the next step in city logistics containerisation

-DHL Express are taking the next step in rolling out a fully containerised delivery process, starting in the Netherlands.
+DHL Express are taking the next step in rolling out a fully containerised last mile delivery process, starting in the Netherlands.
 On August 11:th, there was an opening ceremony of a container handover point in Groningen, the Netherlands, with professional cyclist Bauke Mollema riding the Armadillo (called Cubicycle within DHL).
 This containerised process is now rolled out in more dutch cities:

 - 1 m3 containers are pre-loaded at parcel sorting terminals outside the city center